Terminal Access

 Expected values are projections of revenue, EBIT, and income per share for forthcoming years.
 These anticipations, rooted in historical data and market analysis, aid investors in strategizing their investments, evaluating Kering's prospective performance, and estimating future stock prices.
 However, it’s pivotal to consider market volatilities and uncertainties that can influence these projections.

-Kering Revenue, Profit, and EBIT per Share History
+Kering Revenue, EBIT and net profit per share

 DateKering Sales per ShareKering EBIT per shareKering Earnings per Share